Detroit Red Wings' Trey Augustine in, Dylan Larkin out, for U.S. at World Championship

 It is tremendous recognition for Augustine, a second-round pick from 2023 (No. 41), who starred this season as a freshman at Michigan State.
 He posted a 2.96 goals-against average and .915 save percentage in 35 games for the Spartans.

 Augustine, a native of South Lyon, is a product of USA Hockey's National Team Development Program.
-He posted a 2.14 goals-against average and .925 save percentage in 32 games this past season.
+He had three shutouts in his first season at MSU, leading the Spartans to their first NCAA tournament appearance since 2012.

 This article originally appeared on Detroit Free Press: Detroit Red Wings Trey Augustine in, Dylan Larkin out for US at Worlds